gijs-s/pointctl/pipeline.md

 - Build a visualization module using kiss3d
 - Add da silva's explanation to the ex module
 - Build a simple DR tool with TSNE.

+What about the da silva explanation neighborhood size?
+Same in nd and 3d?